graviraja/deep-learning-blogs/data/blog/mlops-project-setup-part1.md

 lastmod: '2021-05-31'
 tags: ['mlops', 'deeplearning', 'nlp', 'deployment']
 draft: false
 summary: "The goal of the series is to understand the basics of MLOps (model building, monitoring, configurations, testing, packaging, deployment, cicd).
-As a first step, Let's setup the project first."
+As a first step, Let's setup the project."
 images: ['/static/images/canada/mountains.jpg', '/static/images/canada/toronto.jpg']
 ---

 # 🎬 Start of the series

 The goal of the series is to understand the basics of MLOps (model building, monitoring, configurations, testing, packaging, deployment, cicd).
-As a first step, Let's setup the project first.
+As a first step, Let's setup the project.
 I am particularly interested towards NLP (personal bias) but the process and tools stays the same irrespective of the project.
 I will be using a simple classification task.

 In this post, I will be going through the following topics: